 5. Master the art of saying no:

 Saying ‘no’ doesn’t just apply to saying it to other people, it is just as important to say ‘no’ to yourself.
 That is the only way to ensure that you don’t end up with too much on your plate.
 It is better to say ‘no’ to something and do four things on time than to say ‘yes’ to something and mess up your existing schedule.

 As we talked in an earlier article, take a careful look at your to-do list and ruthlessly cross out anything that’s not a priority.
 Make sure you are brutally honest with yourself when it comes to what you can realistically accomplish during a day.

-- Set up reminders: Set up reminder for meetings (multiple reminder for the important ones!) an hour/half-hour/fifteen minutes before you have to leave.
-If you have taken to the digital age, like we have, we suggest using a calendar/reminder app for example, Google Calendar.
+Set up reminders for meetings (multiple reminders for the important ones!) an hour/half-hour/fifteen minutes before you have to leave.
+If you have taken to the digital age, as we have, we suggest using a calendar/reminder app, for example, Google Calendar.

 When you feel you are prepared, you tend to be the best you can be!
 Showing up on time signals to others, as well as to yourself that you have finally arrived, no pun intended, of course.